alexch/codelikethis/public/lessons/db/mongodb.md

 - Open your console and `cd` over to the location where you installed MongoDB
 - Once you're in the `bin` directory you can type `mongo test` to start the mongo shell, and create a collection named "test"
-- Once you're in the mongo shell type `help` to see the opttions available to you
+- Once you're in the mongo shell type `help` to see the options available to you
 - Create an object and insert it into the collection
   - Add a few
 - View all the objects you just added